FelipeAz/sqlQuery-creator/README.md

 # sqlQuery-creator

 sqlQuery-creator is a command line application which transforms a JSON file into a SQL Query.
+This project have been built using the concept of ``Domain`` from Domain Driven Design (DDD).
+A domain represents a ``context`` on the application and it's functionality is only related to it's context.

 ### Dependencies

 This project was built using Maven to manage the application dependencies.
-The dependency used on this project was ``com.googlecode.json-simple`` to manipulate JSON data.
+The dependency used on this project is ``com.googlecode.json-simple`` to manipulate JSON data.

 ### Directories